Trans4mational Therapy Centre Code Of Ethics (adopted from APHP)

 - As far as possible, not to refuse therapy because of financial hardship.

-- Ensure that their work place and all facilities offered to both clients and their companions will be in every respect suitable and appropriate for the service provided.
+- Ensure that their place of work and all facilities offered to both clients and their companions will be in every respect suitable and appropriate for the service provided.

 - Disclose full details of all relevant training, experience and qualifications to clients upon request.